Whenever I post a screen shot of my PowerShell prompt, people ask me how it's put together:

-The first thing you'll notice is that I'm using a tabbed command window.
-The program I'm using is called ConEmu, and I've chosen it because its configuration allows me to get exactly what I want, in a portable executable.
+On Windows, I use a console program called ConEmu. and I've chosen it because its configuration allows me to get exactly what I want, in a portable executable.
 (I keep most of my utilities like this in the cloud, so that I can just sync them down to a new machine with no installation.)

 The most critical feature that I'm leveraging here is the ability of ConEmu to create a slightly compressed font display without needing an actual condensed font.
 Speaking of fonts, I use a font from the awesome Nerd Fonts project to provide several of the custom symbols in my prompt.
 It joins together icons from several projects (including Powerline, Font Awesome, and Octicons), and creates pre-merged versions of their font based on several free, fixed pitch fonts (my prompt is using Ubuntu Mono).

 I get the slightly condensed look with the "Width" setting (width of 9 against font size of 20).

 Lastly, I use a custom color set (based heavily on the Ubuntu default terminal colors).
 The colors I've chosen for many of the prompt elements are based on the mix of these custom colors; if you choose to stick with the default color values, you may wish to adjust some of my color choices for better legibility.